-If your sleeping mat continues to deflate overnight you could have a slow puncture.
+If your sleeping mat doesn’t stay inflated or regularly deflate overnight, you could have a slow puncture.
 The hole can be hard to identify, even with a large magnifying glass, so here’s some advice to help you locate and fix the leak.

 Locating the leak

-Apply first aid patch: make sure the area around the puncture is clean and dry.
-Deflate the mat and place it over a flat surface.
-Apply the glue provided and leave it for 30 seconds.
-Apply one of the patches and press firmly leaving to dry fully before reinflating the mat.
+Using a Glue Patch: (1) Apply the first aid patch, making sure the area around the puncture is clean and dry.
+(2) Deflate the mat and place it over a flat surface.
+(3) Apply the glue provided and leave it for 30 seconds.
+(4) Apply one of the patches and press firmly, ensure the mat is fully dry before re-inflating.

 Leaking from the valve

-Clean the valve cap: unscrew the cap fully and then pull sharply or prise it off.
-It can be a bit stiff.
-Remove the rubber o-ring and give the valve a good clean making sure there is no grit inside the valve.
-Check to see if the o-ring has perished, if not pop it back in making sure it is truely aligned and replace the cap.
+Check to see if the o-ring has perished, if not pop it back in making sure it is truly aligned and replace the cap.

 Leaking from the seam

-Everyone’s worst nightmare: seam leakage is the most difficult fix.
+Everyone’s worst nightmare; seam leakage is the most difficult fix!
 You may be able to fashion a short-term solution with the puncture repair kit supplied but it is not likely to be very durable.
-The best way to fix small leaks is to very carefully run a iron around the edge.
-Done correctly this can reseal the mat, done badly you could finish your mat off for good.
+The best way to fix small leaks is to use the storm sure seam sealant method above.
+The last resort is to very carefully run a iron around the edge.
+Be warned though: done correctly this can reseal the mat, done badly you could finish your mat off for good..

-For further clarification on any of these techniques please do not hesitate to get in touch.
+For further clarification on any of these techniques or for a replacement repair kit or some seam sealant please do not hesitate to get in touch.

 - International orders - Ordering from outside the UK